uPortal-Attic/uportal-app-framework/docs/configuration.md

 + **feedbackURL**: A link to a feedback form
 + **helpdeskURL**: Link to the relevant help desk
 + **loginURL**: How a user would login.
-Used for guestMode, and for stale sessions when they hit a service.
+  In intentionally unauthenticated views, this is the href of the Login link.
+  When calls to back end services fail apparently for lack of being logged in, this is the URL the framework will redirect through to attempt to log the user in again server-side.
 + **logoutURL**: The sign out link
 + **myuwHome**: The home page for MyUW
 + **rootURL**: The root URL used for what happens when they click the crest.